anydonym/dinocord/README.md

 # dinocord (WIP)
-A custom, intuitive and unopinionated implementation of Discord Gateway library.
+A custom, intuitive and unopinionated library implementation of Discord Gateway.
 Made in TypeScript for Deno.

 Expected release date: January 24th, 2022